 Monday February 27, 2017

 Millennials are a different breed of worker than you might be used to.
 On one hand, they're more demanding, inquisitive, and questioning of the status quo than you might be comfortable with.
 On the other, a millennial with drive will work harder than anyone you’ve ever hired.
 As a generation, we’re largely disillusioned with the idea that one should work their entire life away - we would much rather have a blend of the two, with work life and personal life coalescing with one another to become an amalgam of freedom, passion and hard work.
-If you're not a part of the millennial generation you've likely gone through life with a different outlook, there's a chance that these "generational demands" come as too foreign a concept.
+If you're not a part of the millennial generation you've likely gone through life with a different outlook, and there's a chance that these "generational demands" may come as a surprise.

 If you’re having trouble retaining your younger workforce, don’t be too quick to dismiss the entire generation as too expectant or listless.
 Keep in mind, in any relationship, it’s a two way street and you have to give as much as you take!
-So here are some benefits that don’t come at too great a cost to your business, but might still mean the world to your millennials:
+So here are some low-cost ideas that will help you connect with and excite your millennials:

 Flexible Working Hours

 If you expect your workers to be functioning at optimum efficiency all day, every day, you’re going to need to balance that with an appropriate tradeoff.
-Most millennials highly appreciate the opportunity to have flexible working hours, telecommute, or have the ability to take off early if they aren’t explicitly needed for the day.
+Most millennials appreciate the opportunity to have flexible working hours, work remotely, or have the ability to take off early if they aren’t explicitly needed for the day.
 If you use AllProWebTools, you don't have to worry about decreased productivity if your employees work from home as you can see all their activities in your workflow timeline.

 Cameras & Micromanagement

 Do you have cameras around?
 It’s not a problem if you do - they have quantifiable security and accountability benefits.
 But it’s a smart move to make sure that your millennials are aware of this feature from the beginning.
 While it might not pose a problem to some millennials, it can make others feel untrusted - which can make or break your relationship with a diligent worker.
 If you simply make your employees aware of your cameras on day one they will better accept them.

 Make Their Lives Easier

 While this comes as an added cost to your business, it also has the potential to seriously strengthen the bonds between your millennials and their job.
 Buy them lunch occasionally.
 Help pay for their phone plans or car insurance in some manner.
-Set up a Spotify Premium, Netflix, or Amazon Prime account that they can use.
+Set up a Spotify, Netflix, or Amazon Prime account that they can use.
 With millennials, it’s truly the small gestures that are appreciated.
-Especially with such an unrelenting economy, these are just some of the small perks that are very much appreciated, and take more of a load off our shoulders than you might imagine.